 That is a reflection of what Dublin is like, to be honest.
 Everyone there is extremely friendly and takes life in a laid-back manner.
 I felt comfortable in a t-shirt and Capri jeans, wearing a pair of tennis shoes.
 Although there were a few folks there dressed in their best, the atmosphere was mostly relaxed and casual.

-An afternoon tea in Dublin made me realize what is truly dear to me.
+In conclusion, an afternoon tea in Dublin made me realize what is truly dear to me.
 Spending time there with my husband, my better half, is a memory I will forever treasure.